2022 March Madness Odds

 The offense might not be as explosive as other generations of the Blue Devils, but their defense will be the rock they rely on.
 They are stacked with defenders that seem to be made on a computer or something.

 AJ Griffin, Trevor Keels, Mark Williams, and Theo John should extinguish the reputation of Duke being soft.
 Seeing this is the farewell year, the motivation is sky-high, and Coach K will want to say goodbye with another championship.

 Kansas Jayhawks – It was a tough last season for blue blood programs.
 Kansas was no exception to this, being stomped in the Round of 32 of March Madness.
 Bill Self is still in charge and Kansas will always be in the conversation as long as that happens.

-Having some key returners like G Ochai Agbaji, and Fs Jalen Wilson, and David McCormack, the Jayhawks are seeking a redemption season.
+Having some key returners like G Ochai Agbaji, and Fs Jalen Wilson, plus David McCormack, the Jayhawks are seeking a redemption season.